arascch/Library-with-django3/README.md

 Hello friends

-This is my first lite django project for learn
+this is the simple library project . this project coded with python/django